-In order to prevent possible contamination of marketable honey, all oxytetracycline treatments in spring or fall must occur outside the honey production season and should stop at least 4 WEEKS before the main honey flow.
-Honey or syrup stored in the colony during the antibiotic treatment period should not be used for human consumption!
+In order to prevent possible contamination of marketable honey, all oxytetracycline treatments in spring or fall must occur outside the honey production season and stop at least 4 WEEKS before the start of honey production.
+Honey stored in the colony during the antibiotic treatment period should not be used for human consumption!

-Other methods of administering Oxytetracycline (NOT PREFERRED):
+Other methods of administering Oxytetracycline:

-- a) Oxytetracycline and sugar syrup Oxytetracycline breaks down in sugar syrup, especially when exposed to ultra-violet rays (ex: sunlight).
-Therefore, feeding outside in glass jars, i.e. boardman feeders, is NOT PREFERRED. - b) Oxytetracycline Extender Patties This method involves incorporating oxytetracycline into a soft patty made of shortening (ex: Crisco®) and sugar.
+- a) Oxytetracycline and sugar syrup Oxytetracycline breaks down in sugar syrup, especially when exposed to ultra-violet rays (i.e. sunlight).
+Feeding outside in glass jars is NOT the preferred method of feeding syrup treated with antibiotics. - b) Oxytetracycline Extender Patties This method involves incorporating oxytetracycline into a soft patty made of shortening (ex: Crisco®) and sugar.
 In this preparation, the antibiotic remains stable over a long period of time.

-This method of administering oxytetracycline is NOT PREFERRED for the following reasons:

-- i. weak honey bee colonies often will not consume the extender patty and therefore will not benefit from the antibiotic treatment - ii. leaving extender patties on colonies during the nectar flow may result in antibiotics being found in extracted honey - iii. this type of antibiotic application may facilitate the development of antibiotic resistance in the bacteria
+This method of administering oxytetracycline is therefore NOT RECOMMENDED for the following reasons: - weak honey bee colonies often will not consume the extender patty and therefore will not benefit from the antibiotic treatment - ii. leaving extender patties on colonies during the nectar flow may result in antibiotics being found in extracted honey - iii. may facilitate the development of antibiotic resistance in the bacteria